sampsyo/home/_posts/2015-09-26-functioninheritance.md

 }
 ```

 That `fsuper` name, like `fself`, is supposed to remind you of the corresponding OO concept.
-Calling it invokes the original version of the function we're extending.
+Calling it invokes the original version of the function that `trace` extends.

 This `trace` implementation is a little hacky because it supports an arbitrary number of function arguments via [ES6 "spread" syntax][spread].
 For a less trivial example that also has stronger types, see the memoization combinator, `memo`, in [that there Gist][gist].